haoyuc/haoyuc.github.io/index.md

 # Bio

-I am an undergraduate student in the School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+I received a Bachelor degree in Computer Science and Engineering at The Chinese University of Hong Kong, Shenzhen (CUHKSZ) in 2021.

 Mainly intrest in computer vision and image processing.

+To know more about me, please refer to my [Publication](https://scholar.google.com/citations?&user=KWbcBucAAAAJ).

 <hr>